werf/multiwerf/README.md

 ## Self-update

 Before downloading the actual channel werf binary multiwerf performs self-update process.
-If the new version is available in `bintray.com/flant/multiwerf/multiwerf` multiwerf downloads it and starts the new process with the same environment and arguments.
+If the new version is available multiwerf downloads it and starts the new process with the same environment and arguments.

 `--self-update=no` flag and `MULTIWERF_SELF_UPDATE=no` environment variable are available to turn off self-updates.

 Self-update is disabled if `multiwerf` binary is not owned by user that runs it and if the binary file is not writable by owner.

-### Experimental mode

-To allow updates of multiwerf to experimental versions specify `--experimental` flag.
-When experimental mode is enabled multiwerf checks for self-updates without delays.

-When experimental mode is specified for the first time multiwerf will update to the latest avaiable version in the separate experimental repo: [https://bintray.com/flant/multiwerf-experimental/multiwerf](https://bintray.com/flant/multiwerf-experimental/multiwerf).

-When experimental mode was specified for the multiwerf command previously and now is not specified then multiwerf will downgrade to the latest available stable version in the main repo: [https://bintray.com/flant/multiwerf/multiwerf](https://bintray.com/flant/multiwerf/multiwerf).

-Experimental versions

 ## License